-If you find yourself scrolling through Sunday night memes on the internet wondering how you’ll manage to climb from bed when the alarm goes off in the morning, if work feels unrewarding and the thought of seeing colleague’s anxiety-inducing, you could be facing what world leading human behavioural expert believes to be the signs of a ‘mid-career crisis’.
-According to Dr John Demartini there’s at least two meaningful ways to address it, and it doesn’t necessarily have to mean quitting your job.
+If you find yourself scrolling through Sunday night memes on the internet wondering how you’ll manage to climb from bed when the alarm goes off in the morning if work feels unrewarding and the thought of seeing colleague’s anxiety-inducing, you could be facing what world-leading human behavioural expert believes to be the signs of a ‘mid-career crisis’.
+According to Dr John Demartini, there are at least two meaningful ways to address it, and it doesn’t necessarily have to mean quitting your job.

 Know when you’re ready for change